agsage66-lang/Forever-Land/README.md

 **Tech used:** Ren'py 8.4.1

+**Warning**
+This game contains flashing lights that may trigger seizures or discomfort.
+Please take care of yourself and consider skipping this game if you are at risk.

 **Synopsis:**
 Thalia goes on a long-awaited date with Ailon, a charming boy she recently met.
 But as the night continues, she begins to suspect that Ailon is hiding a dangerous secret.